Forgiving Infidelity For Healing

-Once you have discovered that your husband has cheated on you and broken your trust, it's hard to remain in control of your emotions.
+Once you have discovered that your partner has cheated on you and broken your trust, it's hard to remain in control of your emotions.
 Don't worry.
 It's completely natural, and you are not overreacting.
 This is a monumental moment in your relationship that determines whether you continue on a path together or apart.
 Emotions are going to play a big part in this.
 Acknowledge your emotions.
 Talk to a friend, write your thoughts down, seek counsel.
 The strength of your emotions can be used to your advantage.
-How much you are hurt is usually in direct relation to how much you care about your husband and how much you value your relationship.
+How much you are hurt is usually in direct relation to how much you care about your partner and how much you value your relationship.

 Release Emotions In A Healthy Manner

-Anger, pain, and confusion are very common emotions to experience after you have become privy to your husband's cheating.
+Anger, pain, and confusion are very common emotions to experience after you have become privy to your partner's cheating.
 For many, the instant and most natural reaction is anger and a need for revenge.
 However, this hinders your ability to let go, forgive, heal, and move on, giving the other person power instead of taking it back for yourself.
 If you're experiencing any overwhelming emotion, let it out in a healthy, harmless way.